nickyhajal/world-domination-summit/_content/academies.md

 	<a href="#" class="button">Register</a>
 	<div class="collapsable-content">
 		<h4>Summary</h4>
-		Spend the day with Darren Rowse and Chris Garrett—authors of ProBlogger the book—exploring how to build profitable blogs.
-Over the day you'll get insight from Darren and Chris on the four 'pillars' of Problogging—Creating Killer Content, Finding Readers, Building Community, and Monetization.
+		Darren Rowse is the founder of ProBlogger, Digital Photography School and various other blogs.
+He’s been blogging since 2002 and has been involved in a variety of other projects including co-authoring ProBlogger the Book.

-		<h4>About Darren Rowse and Chris Garrett</h4>
+Darren's passion is for helping bloggers find their voice and build sustainable blogs and he speaks around the world on the topic of building profitable blogs.

-		Darren Rowse is a blogger, speaker, consultant and founder of several blogs and blog networks, including b5media and ProBlogger.net.
-He lives in Melbourne, Australia.
+Chris Garrett is an online business consultant, teacher, coach, new media industry commentator, writer, speaker, and all-round web geek.
+He has been involved in several startups and has written for some of the web’s best-loved blogs.

-		Chris Garrett is an online business consultant, teacher, coach, new media industry commentator, writer (some might argue that point), speaker, and all-round web geek.
-He has been involved in several startups and has written for some of the web’s best-loved blogs, and works with Darren at Copyblogger.
+Chris also works as part of the team at Copyblogger as VP of Educational Content.
 	</div>
 </div>